purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 than intended.
 For example, ROS has a `Quaternion` message, but no standard `EulerAngle` message.
 If you took a `Quaternion` message and made the `x`,`y`, and `z` field correspond to roll, pitch, and yaw, that would be really confusing for future users.
-It is also generally advisable to use Quaternions over Euler angles since there is no confusion about how to interpret them.
+It is also generally advisable to use quaternions over Euler angles since there is no confusion about how to interpret them.

 ROS has some standard message types that you can look at online: